JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.8 will prohibit using `if` operator without `else` branch or non-exhaustive `when`
-> in right hand side of elvis operator (`?:`).
-Previously, it was allowed if the elvis operator result was not used
+> on the right hand side of the Elvis operator (`?:`).
+Previously, it was allowed if the Elvis operator's result was not used
 > as an expression
 >
 > **Deprecation cycle**: